Decide

 • Short-term rentals command premium nightly rates

-Well-located villas still achieve consistent bookings year-round.
+Well-located villas still achieve consistent bookings year-round, per Bali Tourism Board data.

 Typical gross rental returns in 2026: